BrandyJSon/HTBWriteups/unix/gofer/writeup.md

 A cronjob running the script at path /root/scripts/curl.sh allows leaks the credentials of tbuckley acount which can be viewed by any user through monitoring processes.

+### HTTP allows for web proxy crednitals to be intercepted

+Lack of implementation of HTTPS on web proxy causes credentials to be sent in plaintext.
+In addtion capabilities set on tcpdump binary allow for reading of all traffic including any web proxy credentials.

 ## Low Severity Findings

 #### Anonymous Access to SMB shares allows for user enumeration